 It turns out that plant sterols probably lower cholesterol only in people with certain genetic variants.
 Plus, in an interesting twist, people with genetic variants that cause greatly increased plant sterol levels are actually at a higher risk of atherosclerosis and CVD.

 So the question is – are plant sterols good or bad for you?
 The answer depends, in part, on your genes.
-Let’s dig into the science here so that you can make better choices than just relying on marketing garbage for your health decisions.
+Let’s dig into the science here so that you can make better choices than just relying on product marketing for your health decisions.
 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
 Join today.

 Heart disease is the number one killer of people worldwide, and high cholesterol levels are a risk factor for heart disease.
 There are differing opinions about high cholesterol risks and the role of cholesterol in heart disease.
 Since research tends to support the link between high cholesterol levels and heart disease, stick with me here, and we can discuss the complexity later.

 In general, high triglycerides and high LDL cholesterol levels are something that most doctors will worry about.
 Recommendations for dietary interventions often include limiting saturated fat and adding in plant sterols.[ref ]
 Your genetic variants may play a bigger role in whether plant sterols will work for you (and also how much of an impact saturated fat has, but that is another article).

 Cholesterol is a general term for a type of lipid known as a sterol that is present in animal cells.
 There are several types of cholesterol made in the body, and you can also consume cholesterol in foods.

 Cholesterol is transported in the blood attached to a lipoprotein – such as very-low-density lipoprotein (VLDL), low-density lipoprotein (LDL), high-density lipoprotein (HDL), and chylomicrons.
 LDL particles are the most common cholesterol carriers.